naamarin/CovidManagement/README.md

 First, we will run the program and enter the browser and register: http://127.0.0.1:5000

-Upon entering the system, you will receive a list of all members of the health fund.
+Upon entering the system, you will receive a list of all members of the HMO.
 ![image](https://github.com/naamarin/CovidManagement/assets/80171546/2fd733d8-98bb-4b38-be39-90415d95adf8)

 To view the full details (including details related to Corona) and/or update them, click on the update button that appears in each line and a form will open for us with the details and the option to edit them: